Kyushi/faris/readme.md

 1. Copy folder "faris" into the themes folder of your existing Secretary installation
 * Log in to your admin page, then select "Design" -> "Themes"
 * Click on "use this theme" under "Faris"

+___

+Faris makes use of Bootstrap 3.3.7's grid system.
+Minified CSS is included, feel free to replace with your own bootstrap css for additional functionality.
+This version includes grid system and modal.